-- 1. Make sure the headlamp control is in the OFF position. - 2.
-Open the hood. - 3.
-Remove two screws and pull lamp assembly away from the vehicle. - 4.
-Rotate the bulb socket counterclockwise and remove. - 5.
-Carefully pull out the bulb straight out of the socket and push in new bulb.
+- 1. Make sure the headlamp control is in the OFF position and then open the hood. - 2.
+Remove two screws and pull lamp assembly away from the vehicle. - 3.
+Rotate the bulb socket counterclockwise and remove. - 4.
+Carefully pull the bulb straight out of the socket.